koulsman/wrottit/README.md

 # WROTTIT
 # Welcome to Wrottit
-This project was created by me, Stauros Koulas, as a Reddit clone for the sole porpose of: let's waste blood,seat and tears trying to undestrand and work by creating by myself a project that was created by hundreds of developers.
-Why not?
+This project was created by me, Stauros Koulas, as a Reddit clone for the sole porpose of: let's waste blood,seat and tears trying to understand React by creating by myself a project that was made by hundreds of developers.
+After all, why not?

 ## Available Scripts